 Math Lab staff members are known for their expertise within the field of mathematics.
 Students seeking help with Math 100 & 103 can go to the tutoring lab in Swart 327.

 Students in most other 100 and 200 level math courses can also use the tutoring lab in Swart 113.
 The Math Labs are open Monday through Friday, including some evenings.

 Any questions about the Math Labs should be directed to the Math Department at 424-1333, or visit their website for more information.

 To help increase retention and graduation of multicultural and disadvantaged students, the MRP offers a variety of services for the campus and community.
 Two specialists offer help with math and writing for eligible students, and staff members work with faculty to provide early warning intervention for students needing academic assistance.
 It is located in the Campus Center for Equity and Diversity and they can be reached at 424-3081, or visit their website for more information.

-Drop in tutoring is available in Halsey 346 this fall at the following days and times:
+No drop in tutoring is available in Halsey 346 this summer.

 Housed in the College of Education and Human Services basement room 026, Project Success is a remedial program for college students with dyslexia and other language-based learning disabilities.